YiLimath/YiLimath.github.io/_posts/2024-08-25-blog-post-1-Birational-InvariancePluri.md

 (5) We will give an MMP proof on invariance of plurigenera problem due to Kollar,

-(6) We will introduce the deformation invariance of general type problem.
+(6) We will introduce the deformation invariance of general type problem,

+(7) We will study the plurigenera in a family with (semi-stable) degeneration.

+---

 For detailed information see my reading notes